 A group of conscripts are called up into the infantry during WWII.
 At first they appear a hopeless bunch but their sergeant and Lieutenant have faith in them and mould them into a good team...
 See full summary »

 Clay Douglas an American, comes to England, to find out the truth behind his brothers death during a commando operation in occupied France.
 After tracking down the surviving members of the ...
 See full summary »

 The Crown Prince is to marry the Princess Brenda of Irania, but the Princess declines the arranged marriage.
 Relieved, Florizel heads for London, with the Colonel, where he seeks adventure ...
 See full summary »

 Filmed and released in Technicolor in GB but only released in B&W in USA See more »

 During navigation training one of the officers is asked to provide the current position of the plane they are in.
 He then looks out to see they are over Lincoln Cathedral.
 When he is next asked he states they are over the Irish sea, when he looks out they are flying near the Blackpool Tower.
-In the prop plane they were in it would have taken them several hours to fly from Lincoln to Blackpool.
-The scene makes it look like it happened in minutes.
-See more »

 2 of 2 people found this review helpful.